 Training, qualifications & experience

-I studied at Regents University where I gained the Certificate, followed by a Diploma of Higher Education in Counselling and Psychotherapy.
+I studied at Regents University where I gained the Certificate, followed by a Post Graduate Diploma and a MA in Counselling and Psychotherapy.
 I run groups centred around addiction and trauma and specialise in this field.
 I wrote my dissertation on grief and the importance of processing endings for new beginnings.